shardeum/ldrpc-docker/README.md

   -v shardeum_db:/app/shardeum/db \
   -v relayer_collector_db:/app/relayer-collector/db \
 ```

-You might run into issues syncing after restarting the container while using volumes.
-If you do, you can try running the data patcher to fix the issues.
-Check out [Troubleshooting](#troubleshooting) for more information.

 ## Keys
 You will need to generate a collector public and secret key.
 The public key you will need to provide to the shardeum representative.